|(JANUARY 31, 2013) AGRICULTURE SECRETARY VILSACK ANNOUNCES EXPANSION OF REFINANCING PROGRAM TO HELP MORE RURAL HOMEOWNERS|

 The pilot expands upon USDA’s ongoing effort to assist rural homeowners holding loans made or guaranteed by USDA Rural Development.
 In 2010, USDA established an aggressive modification policy for Guaranteed Loans that helps homeowners who are delinquent on their mortgages.
 These homeowners can lower their monthly payments through a loan modification that re-amortizes their payments over a term of up to 40 years, lowers their interest rate, or both.
 USDA also has a “Mortgage Recovery Advance” program in which the Department provides guaranteed lenders up to 12 months of mortgage payments on behalf of borrowers who have fallen behind on their payments due to job loss or other hardships.

-USDA, through its Rural Development mission area, administers and manages housing, business and community infrastructure and facility programs through a national network of state and local offices.
+USDA, through its Rural Development mission area, has an active portfolio of more than $176 billion in loans and loan guarantees.
 These programs are designed to improve the economic stability of rural communities, businesses, residents, farmers and ranchers and improve the quality of life in rural America.
-Rural Development has a portfolio of more than $176 billion in loans and loan guarantees.
-Visit www.rurdev.usda.gov for additional information about the agency's programs or to locate the USDA Rural Development office nearest you.